layniecalderwood/coryrhunter.com/index.md

 #### EDUCATION

-Bachelor of Science: Applied and Computational Mathematics, Emphasis in Financial Markets Bachelor of Science: Economics
+Bachelor of Science: Applied and Computational Mathematics with an emphasis in Financial Markets, Economics
    * Member of the Society for Industrial and Applied Mathematics and Mathematical Finance clubs
    * Relevant Coursework: Econometrics, Algorithm Design and Optimization, Mathematical Analysis, Price Theory 1, Intermediate Macroeconomics, Statistics for Economists, Multivariable Calculus, Linear Algebra, Intro to C++
    * Proficient in Python